sunyatin/ASCEND/README.md

 You can convert your file into EIGENSTRAT using the CONVERTF program (see https://github.com/argriffing/eigensoft/tree/master/CONVERTF).

+Note that the .geno file must not be compressed/binary.

 # Command line

 To run an ASCEND analysis: